 The following organizations are affiliates of the Wenatchee Valley Museum and Cultural Center.
-They are community partner organizations who contribute to the Museum’s mission of inspiring dynamic connections to the unique heritage of the Wenatchee Valley.
+They are community partner organizations who contribute to the Museum’s mission to gather, engage, and educate people to celebrate and preserve the history, arts, sciences, and rich diversity of our region.
 The Museum acts as a fiscal sponsor and provides oversight and administrative support of their activities.
 The groups are responsible for the coordination and fundraising for each of their projects and the museum supports their efforts.

 Dedicated to preserving and promoting area Latino heritage and culture through celebrations based upon Latino traditions.